danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## Getting Started

 Install Postgres locally.
 Even though the Postgres database server will be run inside a Docker container, we still need the client installed on our laptop to connect to it.
 For a Mac, the easiest way is to use Homebrew.
-Note that you need to select your version, for example:
+Note that you need to select your version.
+It's not necessary to start the service, so ignore the instruction at the end of the installation about starting Postgres.

 ```
 brew install postgresql@14